tmart234/TMTool/README.md

 -	template2xlsx.py - enumerate a template's stencils, threat categories, and threats, and threat logic.
 Save elements/stencils and threats as a .xlsx file.

-- xlsx2template.py (work in progress) - script to convert template.csv file back into a .tb7 file.
+- xlsx2template.py - script to convert template.xlsx file back into a .tb7 file.
 For merging new threats or editing templates, you would modify and convert back to .tb7 format

 - template2sql.py - enumerate a template's threats and stencils/elements.
 Save as SQLite .db file.